revaturelabs/interviewquestions/InterviewSpecificQuestions/Microservices/Microservices.md

 ---

-21. Do you know what the two types of load balancing techniques are?
+21. Do you know what are the two types of load balancing techniques?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)